 Pathologists use the word grade to describe the difference between the cancer cells in squamous cell carcinoma and the normal, healthy squamous cells found in the larynx.
 The grade is divided into three levels of differentiation based on how the cancer cells look when examined under the microscope.

-Grade is important because poorly differentiated tumours are more likely to spread to other parts of the body such as lymph nodes.
+The tumour grade is important because poorly differentiated tumours are more likely to spread to other parts of the body such as lymph nodes.
 For this reason, poorly differentiated tumours are often associated with a worse prognosis.

 This is the size of the tumour measured in centimetres.
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.